antmaio/FrechetMotionDistance/README.md

 # Evaluating the Quality of a Synthesized Motion with the Fréchet Motion Distance
 This repository is related to the Fréchet Motion Distance.
 The FMD measures the distance between the distribution of a ground truth and synthetic motion dataset.
 It is inspired by the Fréchet Gesture Distance proposed by [1].
-The autoencoder model is inspired by [2].
+The autoencoder model is inspired form [here](https://alanbertl.com/autoencoder-with-fast-ai/).

 ## Requirements
 This implementation has been tested with